jmkorhonen/jmkorhonen.github.io/_pages/about.md

 >
 >― Robert A. Heinlein, “Time Enough for Love”

+Right now the main thing here are the notes and examples for [Project DYNAMO](https://jmkorhonen.github.io/projects/DYNAMO/), my 2025-2028 job to develop agent-based and other modelling tools for Circular Economy transition and market research.

 I will be migrating my archives here at some point.
 Maybe.

 For my blog in English, see [jmkorhonen.net](https://jmkorhonen.net/).